-This comprises modest scale, brick and tile single storey dwelling circa 1950s-60s with an elevated tower element.
-Materials of wire cut textured brick, and matching decorative fence, timber framed windows, (Referred 'Pratten as Residence'.
-Robyn Gray 2005) Prominent corner position on reserve, set well back and in a landscaped garden.
+This comprises a modest scale, brick and tile single storey dwelling circa 1950s-60s with an elevated element.
+Materials of wire cut textured brick, and matching decorative fence, timber framed windows, (Referred to as 'Pratten Residence'.
+Robyn Gray 2005) -Prominent corner position on reserve, set well back and in a landscaped garden.
 Includes a tower element with porthole windows.